riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/README.md

 - Keepalived monitors the status of DSP processes
 - Consider implementing additional monitoring for overall system health

+## Configuration Persistance
+Configuration state is saved to /var/lib/fusion/config.json.
+The live data exists in memory, but is serialized to disk.
+The serialized data is loaded from disk when the server is initialized.

 ## Getting Started
 1. Ensure Docker and Docker Compose are installed on your system
 2. Clone this repository